 A Sprint should produce a Potentially Shippable Product Increment.
 Yet simply pulling PBIs off the top of the Product Backlog does not necessarily result in work that creates the Greatest Value or work that fits into the Sprint’s time box to produce the product increment.

-It would be nice to just work from the top of the Product Backlog without worrying ab out the work ordering, but there are several reasons that doesn’t work.
-Product Backlog Items (PBIs) are not of uniform size and the team has to create a deliverable product increment within the time box of a Sprint.
+It would be nice to just work from the top of the Product Backlog without worrying about the work ordering, but there are several reasons that doesn’t work.
+PBIs are not of uniform size and the team has to create a deliverable product increment within the time box of a Sprint.
 So the team has to figure out what will fit and they may have to juggle the PBI ordering, and maybe even adjust some PBI content.

-The team typically does not understand PBIs in enough detail to completely prescribe how Developers will implement them.
-In fact, design of PBIs to that level is waste because PBIs might queue up undeveloped for some time, and the business and team context may change over time making all the work you have put into the PBIs irrelevant.
+The Scrum Team as a whole typically does not understand PBIs in enough detail to completely prescribe how the Development Team will implement them.
+In fact, design of PBIs to that level is waste because PBIs might queue up undeveloped for some time, and the business and team context may change over time, making all the work you have put into the PBIs irrelevant.
 Or other PBIs may find their way onto the Product Backlog, possibly deferring other PBIs indefinitely.
 But some design thinking is in order for the developers to consider how they will implement a given PBI.
-If they do this too early then such plans may become out-of-date, and they don’t want to plan too late.
+If they do this too early, then such plans may become out-of-date, and they don’t want to plan too late.

 Development Team members may need to adjust their work plan during the Sprint as they come to understand more about business needs and technical constraints.
 This is difficult when working with large, monolithic PBIs.

-The main activities of Sprint Planning are for the team to ensure the Product Backlog is Ready; to come to a consensus on a Sprint Goal; to select the PBIs the team forecasts they can deliver this Sprint; and to plan how to do that work and achieve the Sprint Goal.
-Most teams find it best to do these activities concurrently, for example figuring out how to do work helps one understand its scope and effort required (velocity can be effective for forecasting the amount of work that the Development Team can complete in a Sprint; see Notes on Velocity ).
+The main activities of Sprint Planning are for the team to ensure the Product Backlog is ready (see Definition of Ready); to come to a consensus on a Sprint Goal; to select the PBIs the team forecasts they can deliver this Sprint; and to plan how to do that work and achieve the Sprint Goal.
+Most teams find it best to do these activities concurrently, for example figuring out how to do work helps you understand its scope and effort required (velocity can be effective for forecasting the amount of work that the Development Team can complete in a Sprint; see Notes on Velocity ).
 That, of course, influences how much the developers can complete in a Sprint.

-It is important that Sprint Planning allow enough for enough design to create a well-understood Sprint Backlog.
+It is important that Sprint Planning allow time for enough design to create a well-understood Sprint Backlog.
 But the planning should be time boxed.
-A rule of thumb is that the event should take no more than eight hours for a four-week Sprint and proportionally less for shorter Sprints.
-If it takes longer, it takes longer — but seek kaizen opportunities to reduce the amount of time planning and to correspondingly increase the time spent on building product.
+A rule of thumb is that the event should take no more than four hours for a two-week Sprint and proportionally less for shorter Sprints.
+If it takes longer, it takes longer — but seek kaizen opportunities to reduce the amount of time to plan and to correspondingly increase the time spent on building product.